 - Help reduce overall logistics costs

 With the number of 3PL options rising every year, one question remains: Who is the best 3PL for my business?
-In this post, we’ll take an in-depth look at the top five 3PL providers for ecommerce businesses in 2020 and beyond.
+In this post, we’ll take an in-depth look at the five best 3PL providers for ecommerce businesses in 2020 and beyond.

 What matters most to ecommerce owners?

 Picture this: Your ecommerce business recently made more sales beyond your expectations, and you’re now unsure of how to fulfill the orders coming in.
 You need to negotiate for more warehouse space (or find a new one), move your inventory, hire workers and train them to properly fulfill orders.

 This will take a significant time, while you try to fulfill orders with your current team and customers are wondering where their products are.
 Not to mention other business needs, such as marketing, accounting, products, and customer service.